apache/nuttx/configs/nucleo-l496zg/README.txt

   ------------- ------------------

-This directory is intended to support all Nucleo-144 variants since the boards are identical, differing only in the installed part.
-This common board design provides uniformity in the documentation from ST and should allow us to quickly change configurations by just cloning a configuration and changing the CPU choice and board initialization.
-Unfortunately for the developer, the CPU specific information must be extracted from the common information in the documentation.
-The exception are the STM32L496ZG boards, which are supported by configs/nucleo-l496zg
+This directory supports the L4 variants of Nucleo-144

-Please read the User Manual UM1727: Getting started with STM32 Nucleo board software development tools and take note of the Powering options for the board (6.3 Power supply and power selection) and the Solder bridges based hardware configuration changes that are configurable (6.11 Solder bridges).
+Please read the User Manual UM2179: Getting started with STM32 Nucleo board software development tools and take note of the Powering options for the board (6.3 Power supply and power selection) and the Solder bridges based hardware configuration changes that are configurable (6.11 Solder bridges).

+Also note that UM1727 is not valid for L4 Nucleo-144 boards!

 Common Board Features:
 ---------------------